 The Group's financial strategy supports its strategic priorities and is regularly reviewed by the Board.
 The capital structure of the Group is managed through an appropriate mix of debt and equity in order to optimise returns to shareholders whilst maintaining the Group's credit ratings that provide the Company with flexibility to access debt capital markets on attractive terms under the Group's European Medium Term Note programme.

-The capital structure of the Company consists of shareholders' equity of £(17,670,000) (2021 £42,000) (see Statement of changes in equity).
+The capital structure of the Company consists of shareholders' equity of $\pounds(11,878,000)$ (2023: $\pounds(14,764,000)$) (see Statement of changes in equity).

-6 Operating loss
+6 Operating profit